 1.Do you, or your child have any of the following symptoms?

-✤ fever YES NO
+• fever YES NO

-✤ cough YES NO
+• cough YES NO

 shortness of breath / difficulty breathing YES NO

-runny nose YES NO

 sore throat YES NO

-• chills
+chills YES NO

 painful swallowing YES NO

-nasal congestion YES NO
+runny nose/nasal congestion YES NO

 feeling unwell/fatigued YES NO

 nausea/vomiting/diarrhea YES NO

 unexplained loss of appetite YES NO

 loss of sense of smell or taste YES NO

 muscle/joint aches YES NO

 headache YES NO

 conjunctivitis (pink eye) YES NO

-2 Have you, or anyone in your household travelled outside of Canada in the last 14 days?
-YES NO
+2 Have you, or anyone in your household travelled outside of Canada in the last 14 days??
+NO

-3. Have you, or anyone in your household had close contact with a confirmed case of COVID-19 in the last 14 days?
-YES NO
+3. Have you, or anyone in your household had close unprotected (without personal protective equipment) contact (face-to-face contact within 2m) with someone who is ill with a cough and/or fever?
+NO

-4. Have you or anyone in your household had close contact with an individual who has any one of the first 5 symptoms on this list (shaded) AND who is a close contact of a confirmed case of COVID-19 in the last 14 days?
+4. Have you or anyone in your household been in close unprotected contact in the last 14 days with someone who is being investigated or confirmed to be a case of COVID-19?
 YES NO